Spectral decomposition of atomic structures in heterogeneous cryo-EM: Numerical experiments

-In this experiment, we consider a two-dimensional structure consisting of a discrete curve with $m=149$ points and inter-atomic distance $\delta = 3.5$.
+In this experiment, we consider a 2D structure consisting of a discrete curve in $\R^2$ with $m=149$ points and inter-atomic distance $\delta = 3.5$.
 The atomic structure can be represented using the same construction as in Appendix \ref{appdx: atomic model param}, adapted to a two-dimensional setting: